Skip to content

 Costs are approximate.
 You receive a detailed, itemised quote after your initial assessment.
 Full pricing guide.

-Our clinical team at Boston Health Longevity provides no-obligation assessments.
+Our clinical team at Boston Health Longevity provides no-obligation assessments for parkinson's disease.
 Honest advice even if therapy isn't right for you.
 Most patients receive a response within 24 hours.

 Trusted by international patients from 11+ countries worldwide